nephio-experimental/tko/PREPARATION.md

 needs to create its child deployments.
 Not only that, when deploying a topology you can further merge resources into it, so the topology itself can have "inputs".

-Indeed, you can merge resources when creating a deployment via the API.
+Indeed, you can merge resources when creating a deployment via the data API.
 This includes the `--merge` flag for the `tko deployment create` CLI command.

 This feature does introduce a small challenge.
 If you are including preparable